intel-analytics/ipex-llm-tutorial/ch_1_Introduction/README.md

 # Chapter 1 Introduction

 ## What is BigDL-LLM
 [BigDL-LLM](https://github.com/intel-analytics/BigDL/tree/main/python/llm) is a low-bit LLM library on Intel XPU (Xeon/Core/Flex/Arc/PVC).
-It can make LLMs (large language models) run extremely fast [^1] and consumes much less memory on Intel platforms.
+It can make LLMs (large language models) run extremely fast [^1] and consume much less memory on Intel platforms.
 It is released as part of the open source [BigDL](https://github.com/intel-analytics/bigdl) project under Apache 2.0 License.

 ## What can you do with BigDL-LLM